Share

 Retired District Counseling Specialist

 Joni has led nine schools in her district to receiving the RAMP designation and has trained districts across the country on the ASCA National Model and presented numerous workshops on the ASCA National Model at conferences.
-She is a RAMP team captain and specializes in data, ASCA National Model, RAMP and ASCA Mindsets & Behaviors for Student Success training.
+She is a RAMP team captain and specializes in data, the ASCA National Model, RAMP and ASCA Student Standards: Mindsets & Behaviors for Student Success training.

 School Counselor